 - 25% reduction in suturing time offers efficiency and cost savings for hospitals.

 - Reducing overall procedure time means less risk and improved infection control.

-Patients will benefit from reduced waiting times and reduced time under anaesthetic.
+- Patients benefit from reduced waiting times and a shorter time spent under anaesthetic.

 In the news

 Back in May, Sutrue held a prestigious press announcement at the Design Museum in London.
 Amongst other industry press, we were delighted that the Financial Times attended and have now included Sutrue in a Special Report about the Future of Research & Development in health.

 With the product development phase of the Sutrue devices close to competition, in Q4 2018, our Managing Director, Stephen Squire, is leading the next phase of the road to market for our revolutionary devices.
 As with all medical devices, the Sutrue devices need to be put through rigorous medical evaluation and testing, so Stephen has […]